Kaisaan/lostkefin/README.md

 - Original game website from [Taito](https://web.archive.org/web/20070804063125/http://www.taito.co.jp/d3/cp/ys/ys5/) (archived)

 # Special Thanks
-- Everyone that supports me in my Discord Server](https://discord.gg/TNWGBGpZGN)
+- Everyone that supports me in my [Discord Server](https://discord.gg/TNWGBGpZGN)
-- [Hilltop](https://x.com/HilltopWorks) - Providing valuable and informatative videos such as [hacking with Ghidra](https://youtu.be/qCEZC3cPc1s) and [PS1/PS2 graphics](https://youtu.be/lePKUCYakqM)
+- [Hilltop](https://x.com/HilltopWorks) - Providing valuable and informatative videos such as [hacking with Ghidra](https://youtu.be/qCEZC3cPc1s) and [info on PS2 graphics](https://youtu.be/lePKUCYakqM)
-- [Life Bottle Productions](https://www.lifebottle.org/#/) - Providing me with their [isotool.py script](https://github.com/lifebottle/PythonLib/blob/main/isotool.py) and their tutorial for [finding the base pointer](https://youtu.be/q5aEj-aSw50)
+- [Life Bottle Productions](https://www.lifebottle.org/#/) - Providing me with their [isotool.py script](https://github.com/lifebottle/PythonLib/blob/main/isotool.py), their tutorial for [finding the base pointer](https://youtu.be/q5aEj-aSw50), and for having many supportive folks in their [Discord Server](https://discord.gg/rhQBXHKF3J)
 - [The Geofront](https://geofront.esterior.net/) - Specifically folks on their [Discord Server](https://discord.gg/sXx2Ck6Cxn) for their continuing support
 - [Evie](https://github.com/Epicpkmn11) - Helping with getting `graphics.py` working properly
 - My friend for introducing me to the world of *Ys*, also the biggest Lost Kefin fan so I'm doing this for him